frappe/datatable/README.md

 ### Key Features

-- **Cell**: Enable editing within individual cells with features like custom formatters, inline editing, and mouse selection.
+- **Cell**: Enable editing within individual cells and features like custom formatters, inline editing, and mouse selection.
 Users can easily copy cell content, navigate through cells using the keyboard, and take advantage of a custom cell editor for advanced functionality.
 - **Column**: Columns are highly flexible, allowing users to reorder, resize, and sort them with ease.
-Additional features include hiding/removing columns and adding custom actions, ensuring an adaptable and user-friendly layout.
+Additional features include hiding/removing columns and adding custom actions.
 - **Row**: Rows support advanced interactions, including row selection, tree-structured organization, and inline filters for precise control.
-They handle large datasets efficiently with dynamic row heights and optimized performance for smooth navigation.
+They handle large datasets efficiently with dynamic row heights.

 ## Install